Brooks Pierce Attorneys Participate in Professionalism for New Attorneys CLE

 Palvia represents individuals and organizations facing government investigations, white-collar criminal charges, and civil litigation.
 She is also successful in conducting internal investigations given her experience as a former Assistant District Attorney in Manhattan.
 She is well-versed in civil and criminal proceedings and has extensive bench and jury trial experience.

-Saint advises and litigates on behalf of public and private educational institutions and school boards on an array of education law issues, including special education and disability issues, civil rights laws and tort claims.
-She also represents businesses in a variety of industries to resolve disputes, litigating in state and federal court when necessary.
-Saint has a particular focus on diversity and civil rights issues, including issues related to race, sex, sexual orientation, gender identity, disability and religion.
+Saint advises and litigates on behalf of public and private educational institutions and school boards on an array of education law issues, including special education and disability issues, civil rights laws, and tort claims.
+They also represent businesses in a variety of industries to resolve disputes, litigating in state and federal court when necessary.
+They have a particular focus on diversity and civil rights issues, including issues related to race, sex, sexual orientation, gender identity, disability, and religion.

 For more information on the program, click here.